 Fast forward to August and she broke the national record at the world championships in Beijing.
 For 2016, she continues to run very well having gone sub-1:59.00 twice during the 2016 edition of the series, two nights apart in Vancouver and Victoria, easily winning both races, including taking down American Brenda Martinez.

-The Canadian Championships, which serve as the Rio Olympic Trials will be taking place from July 7 to July 10 in Edmonton, dubbed TrackTown Canada.
-Canada boasts a deep pool of talent in the 800m distance, especially the women’s.
+The Canadian Championships, which served as the Rio Olympic Trials took place from July 7 to July 10 in Edmonton.
+Canada boasts a deep pool of talent in the 800m distance, especially in the women’s category.
 Only the top two finishers in Edmonton who have also run under the Olympic standard will be announced to the Olympic team on Monday morning, July 11th.
 And cruelly, a third may be chosen under subjective guidelines that few fully understand.

 The Canadian standards are 2:01.50 for women and 1:46.00 for men.
 Currently, there are just two men, Brandon McBride (1:44.50) and Anthony Romaniw (1:45.94) who have run under standard, while three women have managed the benchmark to date, with several more that are within one to two seconds of the qualification time: Melissa Bishop (1:57.52), Fiona Benson (1:59.59) and Jessica Smith (2:01.70).